uva-responsibleai/fall-24/fairness/feb-7.md

 1. If $A$ and $Y$ are not independent, then Demographic Parity and Predictive Parity cannot simultaneously hold.
 2. If $A$ and $\widehat{Y}$ are not independent of $Y$, then Demographic Parity and Equalized Odds Parity cannot simultaneously hold.
-3. If $A$ and $Y$ are not independent, then Equalized Odds and Predictive Value Parity cannot simultaneously hold.
+3. If $A$ and $Y$ are not independent, then Equalized Odds and Predictive Parity cannot simultaneously hold.

 ## Individual Fairness and Group Fairness